farnabaz/ds1/README.md

 yarn build
 ```

-To preview the static generated app, run `yarn start`
+To preview the static generated app, run `yarn start`.

 For detailed explanation on how things work, checkout [Docus](https://docus.dev).